Construction training (white card)

 You can only get a construction induction card by:

-- successfully completing construction induction training in this State, AND
+- successfully completing construction induction training in Tasmania, AND

 - lodging an application at Service Tasmania (see 'Applying for your card' below)